Alex R. Hernandez Jr. is a motorcycle accident lawyer who has been riding motorcycles since he was about 11 years old.

 - The typical motorcycle accident allows the motorcyclist just less than 2 seconds to complete all collision avoidance action.

 - Passenger carrying motorcycles are not overrepresented in the accident data.

-- The drivers of the other vehicle involved in collision with the motorcycle are not distinguished from other accident populations except that the ages of 20 to 29, and beyond 65 are overrepresented.
+- The drivers of the other vehicle involved in a collision with the motorcycle are not distinguished from other accident populations except that the ages of 20 to 29, and beyond 65 are overrepresented.
 Also, these drivers are generally unfamiliar with motorcycles.

 - The large displacement motorcycles are underrepresented in accidents but they are associated with higher injury severity when involved in accidents.

-- Any effect of motorcycle color on accident involvement is not determinable from these data, but is expected to be insignificant because the frontal surfaces are most often presented to the other vehicle involved in the collision.
+- Any effect of motorcycle color on accident involvement is not determinable from these data but is expected to be insignificant because the frontal surfaces are most often presented to the other vehicle involved in the collision.

 - Motorcycles equipped with fairings and windshields are underrepresented in accidents, most likely because of the contribution to conspicuity and the association with more experienced and trained riders.